PEOPLE OPS PLAYBOOK

 How to communicate employee engagement survey results?

-When communicating employee survey results, keep in mind that your people appreciate transparency.
-70% of employees say they’re most engaged in their job when senior leadership communicates openly with them.
-If you’re planning to make major changes, it may be best to discuss these with employees at a meeting rather than over email.
-That way, employees can ask questions, share feedback, and clarify any doubts they have.
+When communicating employee survey results, remember that your people appreciate transparency.
+If you’re planning to make major changes, discussing these with employees at a meeting may be best rather than over email.
+That way, employees can ask questions, share feedback, and clarify any doubts.

 How to run an employee engagement survey?

-To run an employee engagement survey, start by defining your survey goals and deciding who will participate in the survey.
+To run an employee engagement survey, start by defining your survey goals and deciding who will participate.
 Then, create your employee engagement survey questions.
-Finally, send out the survey at regular intervals, according to your preferred schedule.
+Finally, send out the survey at regular intervals according to your preferred schedule.
 Don’t forget to send reminders to encourage responses!

 Ready for the next step?